Dion-Krasniqi/workout-tracker/README.md

 I have no idea how to make it work with IOS.

 ## Exercises
-The apps comes with a few built in exercises and workouts.
+The app comes with a few built in exercises and workouts.
 To view all exercises navigate to the exercise list by pressing the Exercise List button found in the workouts tab, there you can also find the Create Exercise button which allows you to create a custom exercise using a unique name and optional muscle group.

 ## Workouts
 To view workouts or create a custom one, simply open the workouts tab where you can find a button and list.
 Clicking on a workout shows the workouts exercises, number of sets of a given exercise and button to start workout, while holding an entry starts a session(or prompts with a warning if there is an active session).